About Us » Teacher Training at Hayes School

 Should you be interested in discussing the training routes available and a career in teaching you may wish to contact Jenny Lubuska, Senior Mentor at Hayes for an informal discussion.

 Established in 1993 to train teachers in local schools, Bromley Schools' Collegiate offers a School Centred Initial Teacher Training course for post-graduates who wish to teach in Primary and Secondary Schools.
 The Collegiate boasts high employability and retentions rates that demonstrate the quality of the training provided.
 Judged outstanding in 2015 for both Primary and Secondary teacher training, Bromley Schools’ Collegiate is one of the leading teacher training providers in the country.

 There are various routes into teaching, which Hayes School supports through the Bromley Schools’ Collegiate, in which we play an active role.

 School Direct (Tuition Fee)

 Applicants may apply for a training placement through the School Direct Training Programme.
 This is a one-year full time course with training (in two placements) based entirely in the one of the member schools of the Bromley Schools’ Collegiate.
 It is totally school-based.
 Trainees each have their own experienced subject teacher who is assigned as their individual mentor.
-Mentors and trainees are further supported by subject lead mentors across the Collegiate and the school's Senior Mentor, Rose Nunn.
+Mentors and trainees are further supported by subject lead mentors across the Collegiate and the school's Senior Mentor, Jenny Lubuska.